 The crew under Elliot Hansen did a few downwind and upwind courses and I get a feeling when the accelaration hits the boat.
 The catamaran is so agile.
 You can feel it so direct when the change the courses or hoist up the Code Zero.
 It was fantastic to see how the crew handeled the Code Zero.
 In, out in a speed that my eyes had difficulties to follow.
 Above that they did the tacks and jibes in a way you can´t imagine.

 After that kind of training we came back to the dock an Land Rover was a great host.
 I had a wonderful lunch and good entertaining.
 The absolut highlight was still coming.
 I will be part at the race.
 Live aboard on a GC32 Foiler in race mode.

-Could there something which is more exciting?
+Could there something which is more exciting than the Extreme Sailing Series?
 Let me think about it . . .
 NO!
 My Pulse gets high.
 There were a few minutes left till the start.
 I used the time for little chats with SAP regarding the analytics and their engagement in sailing and why they do it.
 That was quite interesting, but that´s another story.

 The time has come, racing.
 Unfortunately we had a bad start and we canot get back to the lead, but that was more a problem for the crew than for me.
 For me it was an highlight.
 Thank you Land Rover for that Experience.